 Eligibility requirements on proposal

-Proposal must meet the following eligibility requirements:
+Proposal shall meet the following eligibility requirements:

 • Proposal shall refer to a planning grant for either: